1. DEBT SOLUTIONS

 Here are some possibilities:

-• If you get a tax refund check, put it towards your debt.
+• If you get a tax refund check, put it toward your debt.

-• Similarly, if your employer pays you a bonus, use it to reduce your balances.
+• If your employer pays you a bonus, use it to reduce your balances.

-• Every time you get a raise, direct at least half the additional amount in each paycheck towards debt repayment.
+• Every time you get a raise, direct at least half the additional amount in each paycheck toward debt repayment.

 • Make a budget that focuses on the essentials and debt repayment first.

-• Sell stuff you don’t need to raise cash for debt reduction and declutter your house.
+• Sell belongings you don’t need to raise cash for debt reduction and (bonus!) declutter your house.

 5. Balance Savings with Debt Repayment